VirgilSecurity/virgil-e3kit-x/README.md

 | [`iOS Demo`](https://github.com/VirgilSecurity/demo-e3kit-ios) |

 You can run the demo to see how to initialize the SDK, register users and encrypt messages using E3Kit.

+## Upgrading from v4.x

+**Cloud key backup (password-protected private key) is not compatible between v4.x and v5.0.**

+v5.0 switches the backup key derivation from the legacy Pythia protocol to the OPRF brainkey v3 protocol with DLEQ proof verification.
+These protocols produce different encryption keys, so a backup created by v4.x cannot be restored by v5.0 and vice versa.

+**Migration steps for your users:**

+1. Upgrade the SDK to v5.0.
+2. After login, call `backupPrivateKey(password:)` to create a new backup under the new protocol.
+3. The old v4.x backup entry on Keyknox will remain but is no longer accessible — it can be cleaned up by calling `resetPrivateKeyBackup()` before step 2.

+Users who cannot re-backup (e.g. lost access to their device) must re-register with a new key pair.

+> **Note:** CocoaPods support was dropped in this release.
+Swift Package Manager is the only supported distribution method.
+See the [Installation](#installation) section.

 ## License